 Do I need liability insurance on my property?

 All properties that we manage must be covered by liability insurance.
 Contact your insurance agent to discuss the costs associated with this insurance.
 Commercial/Multi family property management requires we are named co-insured.
 You may also want to check with your insurance company if your property will ever be vacant.
 Most policies will not cover a vacant home over 30-60 days and may require a special rider.
 We are not responsible for vacant properties for any reason.

 How will I be paid my monthly rent?

 Rent is collected from tenants at the beginning of each month.
-By end of the month (excluding weekends and holidays), you will be able to see the activity in your account on your owner portal.
-Your statements are also available on the owner portal or via email.
+All activity will be reported to you within 45 days (excluding weekends and holidays).
+This activity will be reported to you in the form of monthly statements via email or through your owner portal.
 The disbursement for the rent collected, minus our management fee and any other expenses, will be deposited to the account you have indicated on the owner portal via e-pay.
 E-payments can take up to 3 business days to reach your account.

 Once my property is rented, who holds the security deposit?

 The security deposit is given to us by the tenant to hold during the term of the lease.
 As such, it is their money and is to be returned to them when they satisfactorily complete the terms of their lease agreement.
 We are required by law to hold the security deposit in an escrow account.